neoaggelos/cluster-api-provider-lxc/docs/book/src/howto/developer-guide.md

 # Developer Guide

-This document describes the necessary steps tools to get started with developing and testing CAPL on a local environment.
+This document describes the necessary steps tools to get started with developing and testing CAPN on a local environment.

 ## Table Of Contents